 Ollison's research found that at higher poverty schools, there was a greater incidence of compassion fatigue among teachers.
-Women are more susceptible to compassion fatigue, as are people who have experienced trauma in their own lives.

-From top: Teacher librarian Anthony Devine with library technician Joan Tilley; retiring teacher librarian Laura Preble.
+Women are more susceptible to compassion fatigue, as are From top: Teacher librarian Anthony Devine with library technician Joan Tilley; retiring teacher librarian Laura Preble.